I804763/TechConnectFutureProofPIToIS/exercises/ex3/README.md

 <be>![](/exercises/ex3/images/ScenarioEvaluationDetails.png)

-Note: You usually run a new evaluation request for a new data extraction whereas you run a new evaluation run whenever the assessment rules have been changed. <br><br>
+Note: You usually run a new evaluation request for a new data extraction whereas you run a new evaluation run whenever the assessment rules have been changed.
+A new evaluation run is when we trigger analysis on an existing evaluation request <br><br>

 4. The new request appears in the list of scenario evaluation requests in Status In Progress. <br><be>